microsoft/reverse-proxy/docs/roadmap.md

 - 1.0.x - Servicing high impact issues found by customers deploying 1.0 (bug fixes, small features)
 - 1.1 - Larger feedback items, non-breaking API changes
-- 2.0+ - Major features eg Kubernetes, Service Fabric, HTTP/3
+- 2.0+ - Major features eg Kubernetes, HTTP/3

 The cadence for these will depend on the issues reported by customers.